pauldacus/Ultimate-Scheduler/README.md

 ## Inigo Montoya: "I want my father back, you son of a bitch!"

 This somehow translates directly into how I feel about Customer Service & feature requests, although I'm not sure how.
+Maybe: Even when you do everything people want you to do, you still get stabbed.